S-Wndr/LivelyWallpaperEnergySaver/README.md

 # LivelyWallpaperEnergySaver
-Reduces energy and performance cosumption by lowering the frame rate of Lively Wallpaper
+Python script that reduces energy and performance cosumption by lowering the frame rate of Lively Wallpaper